Take me directly to the Traffic Calming Assessments Lists.

 Physical measures are more effective and could include:

 • curb extensions

 • on-street parking

 • raised median islands

 If your street is owned and maintained by the municipality, it may be considered for traffic calming if it:

 • is classified as a “local street” or “minor collector street”

-• is a two-lane street
+• is not a multi-lane road

 • has a posted speed limit not greater than 50 km/h

 • does not provide direct access to an emergency services building